Laws for farm animals - BC SPCA

 • Each year, the Union of British Columbia Municipalities asks the Province to address issues related to animals.
 More often than not, the response from the Province is that the Community Charter already gives municipalities the ability to address the issue locally.

-• Successful bylaw pilot projects in municipalities can be helpful in making the case that a province-wide approach is needed, and demonstrates success on a small scale.
+• Successful bylaw pilot projects in municipalities can help make the case that a province-wide approach is needed and demonstrate success on a small scale.

-• While most citizens are motivated to take action once they have adequate education, there are some who require enforcement action.
-Enforcement actions involving tickets can help fund enforcement activities, and more importantly, be a strong motivator for a citizen to move to action.
-Note that the BC SPCA does not issue tickets for bylaw violations, only the municipalities can.
+• While most citizens are motivated to take action once they have adequate education, some require enforcement action.
+Enforcement actions involving tickets can help fund enforcement activities and, more importantly, motivate citizens to action.

 • Municipalities without bylaws in place to address animal issues can become known as a “safe haven” for people who neglect and abuse animals.
 The BC SPCA frequently encounters scenarios where a person facing enforcement action in one municipality for animal neglect will move to another with fewer regulatory bylaws.